 Nicolas: "Arsène is the first name of the son of Jérôme, our friend who has worked with us for many years now.Baptizing a cuvée Arsène means integrating Jérôme a little more into the history of our house.
 On the label, Arsène is very elegant, like the vintage it characterizes.
 He is tall and his posture oscillates between rigor and relaxation, attesting that this wine, despite its Grand Cru origins and its vintage, remains accessible and supple.The cane is an instrument aimed at enhancing the elegance but also the balance of the cuvée.As for the bike, connoisseurs will notice that it is an old racing bike, (equipped with its cans of course) affirming the racy side of this great vintage."

-Aus der Einzellage Les Vignes Blanches
+Single plot Les Vignes Blanches

 100% MeunierDosage 2g/lAged in Burgundy barrels for 10 monthsBottle ageing: At least 4.5 yearsNicola Oct25 on Vintage 19: Great clean, precise nose, monumental, incredible presence and pressure, super high quality, not fruity or herbaceous as is often the case with Meunier, compact red fruit, beautiful finish of subtle honey and smoky wood.

-5 years of bottle maturity
+> 5 years bottle agigng

 100% Pinot NoirDosage 8g/lPinot Noir from Bouzy (Grand Cru)Matured in stainless steelBottle ageing: 9 yearsVines approx. 50 years oldDomaine Paul Bara: Attractive clear gold colour with a fine effervescence.
 Tasty and full in the mouth, with more of the pleasing aromas of the nose, as well as a hint of citrus peel and a slight peppery touch on the finish.
 This is a rich, full and generous wine, which will be perfect for a meal served exclusively with champagne.Tasting FEB20 (over 2008 vintage): Cocoa , richness, mocha, brioche, creamy, generous, coupled with freshness.